Medicare & Medicaid

 “Anyone who is going to be eligible for Medicare should take time prior to turning 65 to research their options,” Shaffer said.
 “Medicare is complex and it’s important to understand the available coverage choices, but also the timing of when you need to sign up.”

-Most Medicare participants buy supplemental insurance to pay for medical expenses not covered by Parts A and B. Medicare supplement insurance plans are available in standardized forms defined by Medicare with pricing based on region, and they are available from insurance companies.
+Medicare participants who choose traditional Medicare buy supplemental insurance to pay for medical expenses not covered by Parts A and B. Medicare supplement insurance plans are available in standardized forms defined by Medicare with pricing based on region, and they are available from insurance companies.

 “Medicare supplement plans are standardized across the marketplace.
 Everyone is selling the same product,” Shaffer said.
 “The differences you can find between companies are in their pricing, level of service and claims management.”

-Medicare Advantage plans, or Medicare Part C, are a different kind of supplement.
-Such plans are highly advertised, typically provide low rates and provide benefits that may exceed Medicare supplement plans but can also have restrictions, such as limitations to their network of physicians and hospitals.
-You could end up paying much more out of pocket, as much as $7,550 in one year on health care costs.
+Medicare Advantage plans, or Medicare Part C, is different from Medicare Supplement Insurance.
+It includes Parts A and B and usually D through a private, Medicare-approved insurance company.
+Such plans are highly advertised, typically provide low rates and may provide additional benefits not found in Medicare supplement plans but can also have restrictions, such as limitations to their network of physicians and hospitals.
+This means you could end up paying much more out of pocket, as much as $7,550 in one year, with Medicare Advantage.
 Prices vary widely based on benefits offered.

 “Medicare Advantage plans may not offer the flexibility that a member might be looking for,” Shaffer said, “Advantage plans are like preferred provider organizations or health maintenance organizations because they generally restrict members to a more limited network of providers and may require referral from a primary care physician to see a specialist.”

 AMA Insurance offers Medicare supplement insurance sponsored by the AMA, and is working with eHealth, an online agency to offer Medicare Part D plans from a wide range of highly rated insurers, according Shaffer.
-AMA Insurance coverage is available to physicians and their spouse or domestic partner.
+AMA-sponsored Medicare Supplement coverage is available to physicians and their spouses or domestic partners, and parents of physicians are also eligible to enroll.
 The agency does not market Medicare Advantage plans.

 Each plan pays for prescriptions based on tiers of drugs and contracts with pharmaceutical suppliers.
-Costs can vary from very small charges for generic drugs to higher costs for newer and brand name drugs, depending on agreements with suppliers.
+Costs can vary from very small charges for generic drugs to higher costs for newer and brand name drugs, depending on these agreements.

 Shaffer also recommended tapping the informative resources at the Medicare website and the AMA Insurance website as part of the shopping process.
 In addition to Medicare supplement plans, AMA Insurance also offers life, disability, home and auto insurance and provides access to other financial services products through Millennium Brokerage Group LLC, a strategic marketing partner of AMA Insurance.